Table of Contents

 So much for the happiness movement.

-If Nerium stands for one thing, it’s maintaining a youthful appearance for as long as possible.
+It’s all about maintaining a youthful appearance for as long as possible.

 Their skin care products all tout exclusive ingredients with lots of scientific names and numbers like “SAL-14” and “Sea3C”.

-Basing your skin creams on natural plants instead of synthesized chemicals, seems like a good idea.
+Now, basing your skin creams on natural plants instead of synthesized chemicals, seems like a good idea.

-According to the company, Nerium oleander has been used for more than 1500 years to treat various skin conditions ranging from dermatitis to eczema.
+Well, according to the company, Nerium oleander has been used for more than 1500 years to treat various skin conditions ranging from dermatitis to eczema.

 Nerium has also poured a lot of money into researching NAE-8 — the “patent-pending age-defying active ingredient” of their flagship product called NeriumAD formula.